Guardians vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians are 10-11 in games they were favored on the moneyline (winning 47.6% of those games).
+- The Guardians have an 11-11 record in games they were favored on the moneyline (winning 50% of those games).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.